Grand Tetons trip cost

 sunset behind mountains

 If all goes as planned, the ten De Anza owned tandem (two or one person) kayaks, paddles, and life jackets (which will be fitted before the trip for each trip member) will be transported to the park.
-Beginners please note that the kayaks De Anza owns are not the kind you get your legs stuck in, they are more like user-friendly small canoes.

 If we did not bring our own, we can expect:

-(2023 canoe rentals mostly at Jackson Lake, Jenny Lake or Signal Mtn):
+(2024 kayak or canoe rentals mostly at Jackson Lake, Jenny Lake or Signal Mtn):

 (“There will be a $50.00 fee for late returns after 6:30 pm.”)